Kacper-Arendt/CodeCracks/README.md

 ## Roadmap

-:wrench: Basic Structure: Set up the project structure using Turborepo and create a basic React & Express setup.
+:white_check_mark: Basic Structure: Set up the project structure using Turborepo and create a basic React & Express setup.

-:white_large_square: Connecting Server with Frontend: Connect the frontend to the backend server using APIs.
+:white_check_mark: Connecting Server with Frontend: Connect the frontend to the backend server using APIs.

+:wrench: Deployment: Deploy the application to a cloud platform or a web server.

 :white_large_square: Database: Implement a database to store app data.

-:white_large_square: Deployment: Deploy the application to a cloud platform or a web server.

 :white_large_square: Core: Basic app layout.